Losant/losant-docs/docs/devices/overview.md

+description: Learn more about configuring internet-connected devices in the Losant platform.

 # Devices

 A device in Losant is a single thing or widget.
-A device could be car, thermostat, smart bulb, or any kind of custom gadget.
+A device could be a car, thermostat, smart bulb, or any kind of custom gadget.
 Devices can contain many sensors or attached peripherals.

 ## Adding a Device